 Mulan: Rise of a Warrior (simplified Chinese: 花木兰; traditional Chinese: 花木蘭; pinyin: Huā Mùlán), also known as Mulan: Legendary Warrior, is a 2009 Chinese action war film starring Zhao Wei as the titular protagonist.
 The director, Jingle Ma, explained that the film is vastly different from the 1998 Walt Disney animated film and stated, "Zhao Wei's appearance is closer to that in my imagination".[2]
-Zhao Wei was cast by Ma as Hua Mulan over actresses Zhang Ziyi, Michelle Yeoh, and Liu Yifei, who were all considered for the role.[2]
+Zhao Wei was cast by Ma as Hua Mulan over previously considered actresses Zhang Ziyi, Michelle Yeoh, and Liu Yifei, the latter of whom would later play the titular character in Disney's remake of the 1998 animated film.[2][a]

-PlotIn 450 A.D., the ruling Chinese dynasty is under constant threat from the Rouran tribes.
+PlotIn 450 A.D., the ruling Chinese Wei Dynasty is under constant threat from the Rouran tribes.
 The Chinese army conducts a nationwide draft.
 A retired soldier named Hua Hu insists on enlisting again to serve his country.
-Mulan (Zhao Wei), his young daughter, is quite intelligent and skilled in various martial arts.
-But because she is a woman, she cannot enlist.
-Mulan tricks her father, steals his armor and weapon, disguises herself as a boy and enters the Wei army in her father's place.
+Mulan (Zhao Wei), his young daughter, is quite intelligent and skilled in various martial arts, but because she is a woman, she cannot enlist.
+Mulan tricks her father, steals his armor and weapon, disguises herself as a man and enters the Wei army in her father's place.

 In prison, she tells Wentai the truth and he promises to keep her secret until the very end.
-When the Rourans launch a surprise attack, Wentai releases Mulan from jail, but Mulan stays back to fight.
-Her life is spared and she is also promoted to be a sub-commander.
+When the Rouran launch a surprise attack, Wentai releases Mulan from jail and tells her to escape, but Mulan stays behind to fight.
+Her life is spared and she is promoted to sub-commander, with Wentai promoted to battalion commander after the previous commander was killed in the battle.

-Unhappy that the Rouran tribes have not joined forces to create a powerful army to fight against the Wei forces, the greedy Prince Mudan murders his own father to seize the throne for himself.
+Unhappy that the Rouran tribes have not joined forces to create a powerful army to fight against the Wei forces, the greedy Prince Mendu murders his own father to seize the throne for himself.
+He coerces the other Rouran leaders to join forces and continue the fight against the Wei.

-Mulan's troops then fight strongly against the Rourans, but many, including Mulan, are injured in a volley of arrow fire.
+Battling against the combined forces of the Rouran under Mendu, Mulan's troops then fight strongly against the Rourans despite being outnumbered, but many, including Mulan, are injured in a volley of arrows.
 Suddenly, a huge dust storm known as the Poison Dragon appears, and everyone on the battlefield is consumed by it.
-When they regain consciousness, Mulan is reunited with Wentai and she orders a retreat back into the closed canyon.
-Mudan wants to see how Mulan copes without any provisions and sets up a siege at the entrance of the canyon.
-Mulan is very sick, but is kept alive by Wentai, who gives her his own blood to drink as the provisions of water have run out.
+When they regain consciousness, Mulan is reunited with Wentai and she orders a retreat back into a closed canyon.
+Mendu wants to see how Mulan copes without any provisions and sets up a siege at the entrance of the canyon.

-When Mulan realizes that the Commander-in-Chief isn't bringing his troops and they have been left to die, she prepares her troops to fight to the death for their country.
+When Mulan realizes that the Commander-in-Chief - jealous of her success - isn't bringing his troops and has left them to die, she prepares her troops to fight to the death for their country.
 Wentai goes to the front line and announces he is the 7th Prince of Wei, and offers to be taken prisoner in return for Mulan and her soldiers' freedom.
-Mudan takes him as prisoner and delivers provisions and medical supplies to Mulan and her troops.
+Mendu takes him as prisoner and delivers provisions and medical supplies to Mulan and her troops.

 Cast- Zhao Wei as Hua Mulan, a young woman determined to keep her family safe and ready to take her father's place in protecting China.